andyneff/wsl2-dns-search/README.md

 ## Solution

 So every time a WSL window is opened (running bash) the profile files are run, and this added one to patch the `/etc/resolv.conf` file.
-If you use multiple WSL2 distros, you will need to install this in each WSL2 distro
+If you use multiple WSL2 distros, you will need to install this (and its dependencies) in each WSL2 distro.

 ## Installation

+Dependencies:

+- `sudo`.
+You can use gosu or su-exec, but these are not secure like `sudo`.
+If you _must_, run this before running the setup script:

+      function sudo()
+      {
+        gosu root "${@}"
+      }
+      export -f sudo

+- `supervisord` - Allows us to maintain daemons the _same_ way on many different Linux distros
+- `inotifywait` - Allows us to monitor `resolv.conf` changes.

 1. git Clone this repo in WSL2
 2. `sudo ./wsl2-dns-search-setup.sh`